-Catalog Description: This course is structured especially for non-art majors.
+Catalog Description: This course is structured for general education or for students exploring the field of Art.
 This course provides a general introduction to art that offers a look at works of art through the study of theory, terminology, themes, design principles, media, techniques, with an introduction to the visual arts across time and diverse cultures.
 Visit to an art museum during the semester is required.
+C-ID ARTH 100.
+Not open to students with credit in ARTH 1500.